-Property Description Default delimiter The delimiter used between subsequent prompt answers in basic.promptAnswers and advanced.promptAnswers , Note: A colon (:) cannot be used as the delimiter. scanFileDelimiter The delimiter used between multiple scan files in basic.scanfiles and advanced.scanfiles , defaultAnswer The string used in basic.promptAnswers and advanced.promptAnswers to indicate the default prompt answer [DEFAULT] cancelAnswer The string used in basic.promptAnswers and advanced.promptAnswers to indicate canceling the prompt [CANCEL] randomAnswer The string used in basic.promptAnswers and advanced.promptAnswers to indicate that a random answer should be selected [RANDOM] serverPoolSize The maximum number of threads in server thread pools 50 JMXHTTPAdaptorPort The HTTP port for an Adaptor used for JMX-based remote management 8090
+Property Description Default

+delimiter The delimiter used between subsequent prompt answers in the following properties: ,

+• basic.promptAnswers

+• advanced.promptAnswers

+Note: A colon (:) cannot be used as the delimiter.

+scanFileDelimiter The delimiter used between multiple scan files in the following properties: ,

+• basic.scanfiles

+• advanced.scanfilesN

+defaultAnswer The string used in the following properties to indicate the default prompt answer: [DEFAULT]

+• basic.promptAnswers

+• advanced.promptAnswers

+cancelAnswer The string used in the following properties to indicate that the prompt is cancelled: [CANCEL]

+• basic.promptAnswers

+• advanced.promptAnswers

+randomAnswer The string used in the following properties to indicate that a random answer must be selected: [RANDOM]

+• basic.promptAnswers

+• advanced.promptAnswers

+serverPoolSize The maximum number of threads in server thread pools.
+50

+JMXHTTPAdaptorPort The HTTP port that an adaptor uses for JMX-based remote management.
+8090